Sakai Retention Policies

 Project Site Retention

 Sakai project sites will also be reviewed for usage, and those not accessed in two years will be candidates for deletion.
-Sakai project site owners will be contacted via e-mail prior to June 2018 to coordinate the deletion of affected project sites.
-The deletion of Sakai project sites greater than two years old will occur in August 2018 and continue on a regular basis in August of subsequent years.
+Sakai project site owners will be contacted via e-mail during the Fall semester to coordinate the deletion of affected project sites.
+The deletion of Sakai project sites greater than two years old will occur in December 2018 and continue on a regular basis in December of subsequent years.